-Bidding adicu to our old friend Young, we were soon on our way over the Government road for Burleigh Falls, six miles distant.
+Bidding : dieu to our old friend Young, we were soon on our way over the Government road for Burleigh Falls, six miles distant.
 For the greater portion of the way the country is quite level, of a heavy clay soil underlaid by limestone forma-The fall wheat looked well in some fields.
 I noticed great pine stumps lying upon the surface, drawn out by the assistance of a powerful stump machine.
 The buildings are mostly good substantial old fashioned log structures, in which the mud chimneys have been replaced by brick.
 The old well-sweep and iron-bound bucket has been supplanted by the modern pump.
 On arriving near Burleigh Falls enormous red granite boulders meet the eye.
-Many of them are thirty to fifty feet high and fifty to seventy-five feet square, with perpendicular sides.
-They appeared to have been hown out by a master builder, and have been dropped during the "Drift" period in great profusion as well as confusion.
+Many of them are thirty to fifty feet high and fifty to seventy five feet square, with perpendicular sides.
+They appeared to have been hewn out by a master builder, and have been dropped during the "Drift" period in great profusion as well as confusion.

-"BIDDY MCMANUS."
+"BIDDY McManus."

-When within two miles of Burleigh Falls at-

-building, which is kept by "Biddy McManus" as a stopping place for the Burleigh stage as it makes its daily trip of forty miles with Hor Majesty's mails.
-This little cottage is neat and tidy, and only a few minutes are required to broil a steak, chicken, or partridge, in fine style. .
+When within two miles of Burleigh Falls at "Brittania Ned," who accidentally dropped in tention is attracted to a small one-storey log while we were at dunner, and from him it was building, which is kept by "Biddy McManus" as a stopping place for the Burleigh stage as it makes its daily trip of forty miles with Hcr Majesty's mails.
+This little cottage is neat and tidy, and only a few minutes are required to broil a steak, chicken, or partridge, in fine style.
 The house has a wide reputation among the residents of northern Peterboro' as well as among travellers in this section.
 Our departing salute was "long life to Biddy McManus," as we again turned our faces northward.